Industry Proximity Linear (IPL) Technology

 The panel illumination is a necessary part in scanning for imperfections on flat panel displays.
-The image sensor of the IPL camera can detect whole spectrum of the wavelength from UV to NIR light.
-Therefore, the IPL camera can use a lot of different LED light source to illuminate the object.
+The image sensor of the IPL camera can detect the whole spectrum of the wavelength from UV to NIR light.
+Therefore, the IPL camera can use a lot of different LED light sources to illuminate the object.
 The light source can cover from UV, Blue, Green, Red, to Near infrared (NIR) LED.
-White light of LED is also available.
+The white light of LED is also available.

 Figure 11 Reflection type illumination method

 Figure 12 Transmission type illumination method